catchup-forks/laravel-ship-captain/README.md

 [![Build Status](https://travis-ci.org/rennokki/eloquent-settings.svg?branch=master)](https://travis-ci.org/rennokki/eloquent-settings)

 # Laravel Ship Captain
-A repository containing Docker containers and configs for basic Laravel development & production environment.
+Laravel Ship Captain is a bunch of Docker containers and configs for basic Laravel development & production environment.

 ## How to build & run
 Before building, to prevent any unwanted errors caused by the `.sh` files' executions, make sure you have executable rights on `make-executable.sh` and run it:
 ```bash
 $ chmod +x make-executable.sh
 ```

-Also, the `base` service will copy `id_rsa` and `id_rsa.pub` from the `docker/base/ssh` folder.
-Don't forget to generate your own SSH keys and replace them.
-This will ensure protection and unique identity of your base container (and environment).

 ```bash
 $ ./make-executable.sh
 ```

+The `base` service will copy `id_rsa` and `id_rsa.pub` from the `docker/base/ssh` folder.
+Don't forget to generate your own SSH keys and replace them.
+This will ensure protection and unique identity of your base container (and environment).

 You then have to build the images:
 ```bash
 $ docker-compose build
 ```

 After building the images, you can create the containers:
 ```bash
 $ docker-compose up -d
 ```

 ## Available containers
 * `base`: Linux environment with basic packages installed.
-* `php-fpm`: PHP 7.2 environment which can run PHP apps.
+* `php-fpm`: PHP 7.2 environment.
-* `consul`, `registrator`, `haproxy`: Used for load balancing across many `php-fpm` containers.
+* `consul`, `registrator`, `haproxy`: Used for load balancing across your `php-fpm` containers.
 * `cadvisor`: Metrics about hardware.
 * `supervisord`: PHP 7.2 environment for Supervsirod.
 * `nginx`: Proxy to handle the requests.
 * `mysql`: MySQL 5.7 for SQL database.
 * `redis`: Redis server for Queues & in-memory storage.
-* `phpmyadmin`: SQL control panel.
+* `phpmyadmin`: Control Panel for the MySQL database.
-* `grafana`: For advanced metrics & graphs.
+* `grafana`: For advanced metrics & graphs across services.
-* `elasticsearch`: Latest ElasticSearch server to optimize searching.s
+* `elasticsearch`: Latest ElasticSearch server to optimize searching.
-* `laravel-echo-server`: Laravel Echo Server for broadcasting.
+* `laravel-echo-server`: Laravel Echo Server to handle broadcasting.

 ## Features
-* PHP 7.2 - it's time for an upgrade.
+* PHP 7.2 - Sorry for pre-7.1 users.
 * Configurable PHP and MySQL.
 * Proxy & Load Balacing across `php-fpm` containers.
 * Crontab already set (cron running every minute)